ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Project status

 Due to an outstanding issue in Java Pathfinder (see [link](https://groups.google.com/forum/#!topic/java-pathfinder/vAcaeTLL1OY)), output is limited.
 Coverage is currently limited to activity initializations.

+## Project Setup in Eclipse {#eclipse}

+Development of the project is recommend to be done outside the provided Vagrant machine.
+At this time, ONLY Unix-like systems are supported (OSX and CentOS Linux are tested - BSD flavors and Haiku are not).
+If you do not have a Unix-like system available, uncomment the line "config.vm.boot\_mode = :gui" in the Vagrantfile and install Eclipse inside the VM.
+This is not recommended, but should be adequate enough.

 ## Credits